pwhizzard/touch-redirect-mac/README.md

 **⚠️ If TouchRedirect shows "Disconnected"**, the most common cause is a conflicting driver extension.

-**Most Common Cause: UPPD Driver Extension**
+**Example Cause: UPPD Driver Extension**

-If you previously installed UPPD (Touch-Base) software, its driver extension blocks TouchRedirect from accessing the Desk Pro. **This is the #1 cause of connection issues.**
+If you previously installed UPPD (Touch-Base) software or another touch conflicting driver, its driver extension can block TouchRedirect from accessing the Desk Pro.

 **Quick Fix:**
 1. Open **System Settings** → **General** → **Login Items & Extensions**